-Let’s take an example to illustrate the difference here.
+Let’s use an example to illustrate the difference here.
 A therapist in Newark, Ohio wants to reach more customers in his area.
 While adding more keywords related to his industry (PTSD, depression, etc.) might help his site perform better across the country, they are not the most efficient option for reaching prospective clients.
-Getting more specific with his keywords and including location will help Google understand how his website is relevant to searchers.
+Getting more specific with his keywords and including a location will help Google understand how his website is relevant to searchers.

 Using this key phrase will help him rank higher for those looking for PTSD treatment in his area.
 Ranking on general searches typically isn’t very profitable for small businesses.
 On the other hand, people using specific, local searches intend to purchase a product or service more often than not.
 Similar strategies can be used to localize other aspects of SEO.